sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 ### Step 8: Create Labels for the Stops

 Before we wrap up the animation we'll add some labels for each train stop.
 To emphasize the passage of time, we'll reveal each label as the animation reaches the corresponding stop.
+To do that we'll create the labels using a special object; then we'll create a method to add labels to the map, and, to finish the label object, we'll create methods that the animation control can call to get or set a label's status.

 Since Leaflet doesn't have a predefined object for labels, we can once again create our own custom object.
 We start with the basic Leaflet `Class`.

-{>>Might help to offer a little more overview on how you are adding labels, splitting the process into three steps<<}

 ``` {.javascript .numberLines}
 L.Label = L.Class.extend({